The Atkins diet is a low-carb diet, usually recommended for weight loss.

-It is highly recommended to clear your pantry of all unhealthy foods and ingredients.
+It’s highly recommended to clear your pantry of all unhealthy foods and ingredients.
 This includes ice cream, sodas, breakfast cereals, breads, juices and baking ingredients like sugar and wheat flour.

 That being said, the detailed guide in this article should contain everything you need to succeed.
 To create a printable version, click here.

-At the end of the day, the Atkins diet is a very healthy and effective way to lose weight.
+At the end of the day, the Atkins diet is a healthy and effective way to lose weight.
 You won't be disappointed.